joshbduncan/AiCommandPalette/README.md

 ### Workflows Needing Attention...

 Whenever you delete a command from Ai Command Palette, be it an Action, Script, or Workflow, any workflows that used that command will no longer work.
+This will also happen if a workflow you are using includes a command or tool that doesn't meet the minimum/maximum requirements for your current version of Adobe Illustrator.

 The "Workflows Needing Attention..." command allows you to see any workflows that need to be fixed.
 After selecting a workflow that needs attention, you'll be taken to the Workflow Editor to either delete or replace the offending command(s).